 Taking on the Twists and Turns of Shakaleb La

-Shakaleb La is a high mountain pass at an elevation of 5.143m (16,873ft) above the sea level, located in the Comai County of Shannan, in the Tibet Autonomous Region of China.
+Shakaleb La is a high mountain pass at an elevation of 5.143m (16,873ft) above sea level, located in the Comai County of Shannan, in the Tibet Autonomous Region of China.

-Set high in the southeastern part of Tibet, the road to the summit is mostly paved and navigable by all passenger vehicles.
+Set high in the southeastern part of Tibet, the road is usually impassable in winters due to heavy snowfalls.
 At this elevation oxygen levels drop and visitors need to take adequate precautions against Acute Mountain Sickness.

 Road suggested by: Hugh Wilson